xixels-protocol/document/protocol/account.md

 | Account.Identifier| 16-byte Binary | |
 | Account.Signers | Array | Signer Information |

-Different types of signers correspond to different information.
+The struct of the signer information veries based on the type of the signer.

-### 2.1.1 Ethereum Signer
+### 2.1.1 Ethereum Signer Information
 The Ethereum signer is compatible with the [Ethereum external address](https://ethereum.org/en/developers/docs/accounts/) stander.

 The Ethereum signer has the following fields: